roboconf/roboconf.github.io/en/user-guide-snapshot/reusability-in-models.md

 </project>
 ```

-The graph in the consumer project will import the grapgh from the reusable recipe with...
+The graph in the consumer project will import the graph from the reusable recipe with...

 <pre><code class="language-roboconf">
-import cassandra-cluster/main.graph;
+import net.roboconf.examples/cassandra-cluster/main.graph;
 </code></pre>